 This programme provides a full introduction to careers working with young children, aged 0 - 7 years.
-This is a recognised practice award and has Early Years Educator status.
+This is a sector-endorsed practice award, as recognised by SEFDEY (Sector Endorsed Foundation Degrees Early Years) and has Early Years Educator status.

 All of City College Norwich’s Degree programmes are validated by the UEA, meaning that the quality of the awards you get is assured by a world renowned Higher Education organisation.

-Teaching and learning strategies include lectures, group work, presentations, work-based learning, projects and seminars.
+Teaching and learning strategies include lectures, group work, presentations, practical sessions, work-based learning, projects and seminars.

 UCAS Code LX53

 97% of our full time gradates and 100% of our part time graduates are in employment of further study 6 months after completing their degree (Teaching Excellence and Student Outcomes).

 This places our College in the top 10% of providers and provides you with excellent routes to get you to where you want to be.

 Flexible study options